-Pursuant to the Servicing Agreement, the Servicer is required, among other things, to collect the 2022 Restructuring Charges for the benefit and account of the Holders, to make the periodic True-Up Adjustments of the 2022 Restructuring Charges required or allowed by Financing Order No. 6, and to account for and remit the 2022 Restructuring Charges to or for the account of the Trustee in accordance with the remittance procedures contained in the Servicing Agreement without any charge, deduction or surcharge of any kind (other than the Servicing Fee specified in the Servicing Agreement).
-Under the terms of the Servicing Agreement, if the Servicer or any Successor Servicer fails to perform its servicing obligations in any material respect, the Trustee may, or shall, upon the written instruction of the Authority (acting on behalf of Customers) or the Holders of a majority of Outstanding Amount of the 2022 Restructuring Bonds, may terminate the rights and obligations of the Servicer under the Servicing Agreement.
-Upon the termination of the Servicer, the Authority shall appoint, subject to the consent of Holders of a majority of the Outstanding Amount of the 2022 Restructuring Bonds, a Successor Servicer to perform the obligations of the Servicer under the Servicing Agreement.
+Pursuant to the Servicing Agreement, the Servicer is required, among other things, to collect the 2023 Restructuring Charges for the benefit and account of the Holders, to make the periodic True-Up Adjustments of the 2023 Restructuring Charges required or allowed by Financing Order No. 7, and to account for and remit the 2023 Restructuring Charges to or for the account of the Trustee in accordance with the remittance procedures contained in the Servicing Agreement without any charge, deduction or surcharge of any kind (other than the Servicing Fee specified in the Servicing Agreement).
+Under the terms of the Servicing Agreement, if the Servicer or any Successor Servicer fails to perform its servicing obligations in any material respect, the Trustee may, or shall, upon the written instruction of the Authority (acting on behalf of Customers) or the Holders of a majority of Outstanding Amount of the 2023 Restructuring Bonds, may terminate the rights and obligations of the Servicer under the Servicing Agreement.
+Upon the termination of the 2023 Restructuring Bonds, a Successor Servicer to perform the obligations of the Servicer under the Servicing Agreement.
 The rights of the Issuer under the Servicing Agreement will be included in the collateral pledged to the Issuer under the Indenture, and these rights will be included in the Collateral.

-The obligations to continue to collect and account for 2022 Restructuring Charges will be binding upon the Servicer and any other entity that provides transmission and distribution electric services or, in the event that transmission and distribution electric services are not provided by a single entity, any other entity providing electric distribution services to the Customers.
+The obligations to continue to collect and account for 2023 Restructuring Charges will be binding upon the Servicer and any other entity that provides transmission and distribution electric services or, in the event that transmission and distribution electric services are not provided by a single entity, any other entity providing electric distribution services to the Customers.